Kevin Love: NBA championship (2015–2016)

-On July 9, 2015, Love re-signed with the Cavaliers.
+On July 9, 2015, Love re-signed with the Cavaliers on a five-year, $110 million contract.
 On November 23, 2015, he scored 27 of his season-high 34 points in the first half of the Cavaliers' 117–103 win over the Orlando Magic.
 On January 29, 2016, he had his best game since November 23, scoring 29 points on 9-of-19 shooting in a 114–106 win over the Detroit Pistons.
 That game also marked the first time all season that Love, LeBron James and Kyrie Irving each reached 20 points in a game.

 The Cavaliers finished the regular season as the first seed in the Eastern Conference with a 57–25 record.
 In the first round of the playoffs, the Cavaliers faced the eighth-seeded Detroit Pistons, and in a Game 1 win on April 17, Love recorded playoff career highs with 28 points and 13 rebounds.
 Love helped the Cavaliers advance through to the Eastern Conference Finals where they faced the Toronto Raptors.
 He struggled in Games 3 and 4 of the series, scoring just 15 total points, before bouncing back in Games 5 and 6 to help the Cavaliers defeat the Raptors 4–2.
 The win advanced them through to the NBA Finals, where they faced the defending champion Golden State Warriors.
 Love's struggles in the NBA Finals were well documented.
 After recording 17 points and 13 rebounds in a Game 1 loss, a concussion suffered in Game 2 forced him to miss Game 3.
 His return in Game 4 saw him come off the bench to score 11 points, but with a 108–97 loss, the Cavaliers fell behind 3–1 in the series.
 Game 5 saw Love return to the starting line-up, but despite playing 33 minutes, he managed just two points as the Cavaliers forced a Game 6 with a 112–97 win.
 Game 6 also saw Love struggle, but the Cavaliers managed a 115–101 win to force a Game 7.
 The Cavaliers won Games 5 and 6 with Love contributing just nine total points on 2-of-8 shooting.
 With the series tied a 3–3, Love managed 9 points and 14 rebounds in Game 7 to help the Cavaliers win the series 4–3, as they became the first team to rally from a 3–1 finals deficit, beating the Warriors 93–89 in Game 7 to end a 52-year major sports championship drought in Cleveland.
+Many credited Love's defense on league MVP Stephen Curry in the final minutes of Game 7 as a main contributor to Cleveland sealing the win late in the championship clinching victory.